moryba/Women-in-Computer-Programming/README.md

 ## Project motivation
 For this project, I was interestested in using Stack Overflow data from 2017 to 2019 to better understand:

-- what is the situation of women in Italy in the programming world compared to man?
+- what is the situation of women in Italy in the programming world compared to men?
 - what is the identikit of women who work in computer programming in Italy?
 What are their qualifications?
 - Instead in USA, what is the situation of super qualified women in tech ?